the-pudding/starter/README.story.md

 - `<img src='assets/img/test.jpg'>`
 - `d3.csv('assets/data/test.csv')`

-When deployed, assets paths will remain relative. _However_, you'll notice that in `index.hbs` there is a line that like `<script src='{{basepath}}assets/scripts/d3.v5.8.0.min.js'></script>`. `basepath` here switches from nothing in local development, to `https://pudding.cool/` in production.
+When deployed, assets paths will remain relative. _However_, you'll notice that in `index.hbs` there is a line like `<script src='{{basepath}}assets/scripts/d3.v5.9.1.min.js'></script>`. `basepath` here switches from nothing in local development, to `https://pudding.cool/` in production.
 We have a common assets folder for stuff like (which also occurs with fonts).
-If you need to use this project for a non-pudding one, make sure to update the `basepath` variable in `gulp-tasks/html.js`.
+If you need to use this project for a non-pudding one, make sure to update the `data.basepath` variable in `scripts/html.js`.

 ## Deploy

-Run `gulp dist`
+Run `npm run deploy`

 This generates a single html file with inlined css, a single js file, and a folder with assets in the `dist` folder.